 “Appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases,” the ADA noted in a 2009 report.

 Eat minimal saturated and trans fats

 Saturated and trans fats have been long known to increase one’s risk of cardiovascular conditions and clog the arteries.
 By stifling blood flow, such fats have the capacity to reduce oxygen delivery to the brain, which can exacerbate cognitive decline associated with dementia.
 Eating a plant-based diet will reduce your saturated fat intake, as animal products are the main source.
 However, trans fats can be found in snacks and fried foods (avoid products with partially hydrogenated oils, which are trans fats).

 Drinking enough water is important no matter what age you are, but it’s especially vital for seniors.
 A lack of liquids can worsen the symptoms of Alzheimer’s, causing people with dementia to feel more disoriented and irritable.
 Dehydration can also cause the brain to shrink (after all, it’s made up of three-fourths water).
 On the other hand, proper hydration fosters healthy cognitive function, boosting the capacity for memory, concentration and even mood balance.

-Aegis Living understands the huge importance of eating well as a senior, which is why this leader in assisted living strives to encourage healthy eating among residents.
+Aegis Living understands the importance of eating well as a senior, which is why healthy eating is encouraged among residents.
 Seniors enjoy three specially prepared meals per day, crafted by chefs who work with dietary professionals to ensure residents are receiving food that promotes cognitive health without sacrificing flavor.
 Specialized diets can even be developed for people with special needs, such as residents with diabetes.
 Additionally, Aegis Living ensures that all residents stay well hydrated by placing hydration stations throughout the community.